jpverkamp/blog/content/reviews/books/Brent Weeks/Lightbringer/4 - The Blood Mirror.md

 ---
 > Look at your mistakes long enough to learn from them, then put them behind you.

-On one hand, {{< goodreads book="The Blood Mirror" text=" The Blood Mirror " >}} takes the storyline of the previous books and turns it up even more.
+On one hand, [[The Blood Mirror]]() takes the storyline of the previous books and turns it up even more.

 <!--more-->